Carmel Valley Association Board of Directors

 Sandy Schachter, Secretary

 Sandra Schachter first moved to Carmel Valley in 1970 after living in northern Ohio and New York City.
 She left to teach in Switzerland in 1983 and returned in 1999.
 She has a BA in English from Oberlin College (junior year at the University of Edinburgh in Scoland) and an MA in English and Comparative Literature from Columbia University with a specialization in History of the English Language.
 She did further graduate work in Applied Linguistics and Teaching English to Speakers of Other Languages at Columbia Teachers College.
 She has taught English as a Second/Foreign Language, English composition, and language teaching methodology at Columbia, Harvard, the American College or Switzerland, and the Monterey Institute of International Studies, where she helped to establish the American Language and MATESOL programs.
-She was also a Fulbright instructor in Constanta, Romania.
+She was also a Fulbright instructor in Constanta, Romania, during the Ceauscescu regime.
 She retired from part-time teaching at Monterey Peninsula College several years ago.

 Andy Sudol, Treasurer